morel-g/morel-g.github.io/_posts/2024-03-25-diffusion-models-from-an-equilibrium-perspective.md

     <img src="/assets/images/diffusion/face_2.gif" style="width: 33%;" />
 </div>

-There are already some great online posts about diffusion models.
-You can look for example at Lilian Weng post [[5](#ref5)] for a detail mathematical view from the 'diffusion' perspective.
-Another great blog post is by Yang Song [[6](#ref6)], one of the authors behind the score-based approach.
+There are already some great online posts about diffusion models such as Lilian Weng post [[5](#ref5)] which offers a detail mathematical view from the 'diffusion' perspective or Yang Song post [[6](#ref6)] highlighting the score-based approach.
 These posts however do not focus on the complete physical derivation and perspective behind these models which will be the goal of this presentation.

 Indeed, even if the intuition behind diffusion models came initially from Thermodynamics equilibrium [[3](#ref3)], this foundational aspect has since been quietly set aside.
 Here we propose to derive and explain score-based / diffusion models (we will call them diffusion models for short) from an equilibrium perspective.